driskell/log-courier/docs/codecs/Multiline.md

 not negated, which then allows a literal match of an exclamation mark at the start of the pattern.
 For example, "=!EVENT!" would match a line containing, "!EVENT!".

+### `"match"`

+*String.
+Optional.
+Default: "any"*
+*Available values: "any", "all"*

+Specifies whether matching a single pattern must be matched or if all patterns must be matched.

 ### `"previous timeout"`